armaanjaj/portfolio_v2/README.md

 # armaancodes.com - v2

-Welcome to **Project Title**, a beautifully crafted and high-performance application showcasing my skills in web development and design.
-Explore the diverse range of projects, technologies, and unique features that make this portfolio stand out.
+Welcome to the second iteration of my portfolio, built using Next.js, Acertenity UI to create a stunning and modern design.
+This project showcases my skills in web development and design, offering a diverse range of projects, technologies, and unique features that highlight my expertise and creativity.

 ## Table of Contents